-The prohibition applies to shares admitted to trading on a French trading venue where the AMF is the relevant competent authority under SSR (information available on ESMA's register1).
-It also applies to related instruments included in the calculation of net short position, like saving/preferred shares, derivatives, depositary receipts, index-related instruments.
+The ban also applies to related instruments included in the calculation of net short position, like saving/preferred shares, derivatives, depositary receipts, index-related instruments.

 Positions relating to financial instruments traded on the cash market, including funds whose return replicates the return or the reverse return of an index mainly composed by shares concerned by the ban, as well as positions held through financial contracts (derivatives), regardless of how they were traded, shall be taken into account when determining the net position.